 The matrices $F$ and $R$ in eq.~\eqref{F-R-SRP-def} take the nonvanishing and non-unity elements only in the 1-2 sub-sector because we restrict ourselves into the 1-2 state exchange symmetry in the both theories.
 Then, the SF equation reads in SRP:

 and in DMP:

 where we have denoted the transformed $\delta$ as $\delta^{\prime} = \delta + \xi$.

 Notice that the first line in the right-hand side of eq.~\eqref{SFeq-SRP} is physically equivalent to the state~\eqref{flavor-state-SRP} because $R^{\dagger} R=1$ and the rephasing $F$ matrix does not alter the physical content of the state.
-Whereas, the second line of eq.~\eqref{SFeq-SRP} is the expression of the same flavor state by the transformed mass eigenstate with the 1-2 state exchange and using the transformed $\nu$SM variables.
-The discussions for the SF equation in DMP is completely parallel.
+Whereas, the second line of eq.~\eqref{SFeq-SRP} is the expression of the same flavor state by the transformed mass eigenstate with the 1-2 state exchange and the transformed $\nu$SM variables.
+The discussion of the SF equation in DMP is completely parallel.
 If the SF equation has a solution, it implies existence of a symmetry, in perfect parallelism with the discussion in vacuum in section~\ref{sec:systematic-way}.

-In fact, the introduction of the $F$ matrix turns out to be important, by which the vacuum angles $\theta_{23}$ and $\theta_{13}$ in the SRP ($\phi$ in DMP), in general, transform, resulting in the enriched symmetry list.
+In fact, the introduction of the $F$ matrix turns out to be important, by which the vacuum angles $\theta_{23}$ and $\theta_{13}$ in the SRP ($\phi$ in DMP) transform, in general, resulting in the enriched symmetry list.